Greek yields rise as market comeback euphoria fades

-LONDON, April 11 (Reuters) - Greek bond yields rose on Friday as investors booked profits on the rally that preceded Greece's return to debt markets, with even its sought-after new five-year bond succumbing to selling pressure.
+LONDON, April 11 (Reuters) - Greek bond yields rose on Friday as investors booked profits on the rally that preceded Greece's return to debt markets, although its new five-year bond held up relatively well in early trading.

-Athens, which had been exiled from capital markets for four years and was bailed-out to the tune of 240 billion euros as its economy faltered, received bids seven times the amount in its first sale of a new bond since before its bailout in 2010.
+Athens, which had been exiled from capital markets for four years and was bailed-out to the tune of 240 billion as its economy faltered, received massive over-subscription for its first sale of a new bond since before its bailout in 2010.

-"The general market tone is weaker today but even with that the new bonds are holding up," said Andrew Salvoni at Morgan Stanley, one of the bankers managing the syndicated sale.
+"The general market tone is weaker today but even with that the new bonds are holding up," said Andrew Salvoni at Morgan Stanley, one of the bankers managing the syndicated sale on Thursday.